Our research partners

 We partner CPI TMD Technologies Division (CPI TMD), who lead the Innovate UK funded £2.1 million Calcium ion frequency standard (CIFS) project, to develop a highly accurate trapped ion quantum clock - for defence, global navigation and telecommunication applications - that is much smaller, lighter, more portable and more rugged than current designs.

 Since its foundation in 1925, the Leverhulme Trust has provided grants and scholarships for research and education - funding research projects, fellowships, studentships, bursaries and prizes.
 It supports talented individuals across all academic disciplines to realise their personal vision in research and professional training.

-Dr Juan Totero Gongora and Dr Luke Peters hold Leverhulme Early Career Research Fellowships.
+Dr Juan Totero Gongora, Dr Luke Peters and Dr Luana Olivieri hold Leverhulme Early Career Research Fellowships.